 Recent & Forthcoming Publications

-Some of Jehanne’s poems are forthcoming in Arts & Letters, Birmingham Poetry Review, Diode, Los Angeles Review, Love’s Executive Order, New Limestone Review, New Orleans Review, Pleiades, Ruminate, Shenandoah, and American Life in Poetry.
-Other poems have appeared recently in Copper Nickel, The Jewish Journal, Southern Review, Verse Daily, and Poem-A-Day from the Academy of American Poets.
+Some of Jehanne’s poems are forthcoming in Arts & Letters, Birmingham Poetry Review, Diode, Evansville Review, Love’s Executive Order, New Limestone Review, New Orleans Review, Pleiades, Ruminate, Shenandoah, and American Life in Poetry.
+Other poems have appeared recently in Copper Nickel, The Jewish Journal, Los Angeles Review, Southern Review, Verse Daily, and Poem-A-Day from the Academy of American Poets.